Epigee Women's Health Online Pregnancy Resources

 The cervical cap is not a perfect method of birth control and does have some disadvantages:

-• It must be fitted by your health care provider.
+• It must be prescribed by your health care provider.

-• It is difficult to insert properly and may become dislodged during intercourse.
+• It can be difficult to insert properly and may become dislodged during intercourse.

 • Unlike some other kinds of birth control, it is not effective protection against STDs.